Distribution Fitting for Combating Mode Collapse in Generative Adversarial Networks: Introduction

 \IEEEpubidadjcol

 \begin{itemize} \item We analyze the causes of mode collapse from a new perspective.
 Because of the nonuniform sampling in practical training, the GAN objective could reach the minimum value when the generated and real distributions are not the same.
-Therefore, mode collapse occasionally occurs, and the training will be sensitive. \item We propose global and local distribution fitting methods to suppress mode collapse.
+Therefore, the training will be sensitive and risks of mode collapse will increase. \item We propose global and local distribution fitting methods to suppress mode collapse.
 On the basis of not changing the global minimum of the GAN objective, the method will make the objective harder to reach the minimum when the generated distribution is not the same as the real one. \item We demonstrate the effectiveness of the proposed method with both theoretical derivation and experiments.
 The theorems and proofs are also of great reference value for other methods based on distribution or feature matching. \end{itemize}